Mich-L5/Kotlin-code-editor/README.md

 # Kotlin Code Editor Guide

 ## Prerequisites and Libraries
-No additional installations are necessary; all required libraries and dependencies are included in the project’s build files.
 To get started, simply download the project files and open them in IntelliJ IDEA.
+Ensure Java and JavaFX are installed.

 ## Running the Project
 After loading the files in IntelliJ IDEA, press the play button to launch the program.
 This will open a new instance of the Kotlin code editor.